Decay No More: A Persistent Twitter Dataset for Learning Social Meaning: Experiment and Result

 We use our PTSM to investigate the viability of using paraphrased training data instead of gold training sets.
-We fine-tune the PLMs on the PTSM Train sets with varying paraphrase sizes (referred to as P$n$ in Table~\ref{tab:para_res}).
+We fine-tune PLMs on the PTSM Train sets with varying paraphrase sizes (referred to as P$n$ in Table~\ref{tab:para_res}) but evaluate on the original Dev and Test sets for all of the individual tasks.
 As Table~\ref{tab:para_res} shows, although none of our paraphrase-based models exceed the corresponding baseline model that is fine-tuned on gold (i.e., original) Train sets in term of average $F_1$, the paraphrase-based models either slightly exceeds or approaches performance of the gold models on individual datasets.
 Regarding the effect of paraphrase data size, we find P2 Train to perform best both for RoBERTa and BERTweet models as compared to other amounts of paraphrase data.
 This shows that while doubling paraphrase data size is useful, more paraphrases do not help the models.
 RoBERTa-P2 (the best setting of paraphrase-based RoBERTa fine-tuning) obtains an average $F_1$ of $73.36$, which is $1.66$ less than RoBERTa-Gold (while outperforming the latter on Humor\textsubscript{Potash-17} and Senti\textsubscript{Rosen-17}).
 BERTweet-P2 (the best setting of paraphrase-based BERTweet fine-tuning) underperforms BERTweet-Gold with $1.87$ average $F_1$ (i.e., $74.93$).
 We also observe our BERTweet-P1 model achieves a sizable improvement of $3.36$ $F_1$ on Sarc\textsubscript{Riloff} over the gold model.
 These findings demonstrate that \textbf{(i)} we can replace social gold data (which can become increasingly \textit{inaccessible} over time) with paraphrase datasets (which are \textit{persistent}) \textbf{(ii)} without sacrificing much performance.
 In addition, we also fine-tune PLMs on the combination of gold Train and our paraphrase Train sets (referred to as P$n$+G in Table~\ref{tab:para_res}), but find average $F_1$ scores of our models to still remain below the models fine-tuned on gold data only.
 We hypothesize that one limitation of our paraphrased Train sets is the lack of emojis.
 However, analyzing presence of emoji contents for each of the datasets, we find that our paraphrase-based models are able to acquire comparable performance to models trained with original datasets that do not employ any emojis (e.g., none of the training samples of Senti\textsubscript{Rosen-17}, Senti\textsubscript{Thel}, and Stance\textsubscript{Moham} uses emojis).
 To further investigate the issue, we fine-tune PLMs on a version of the gold Train set after removing emojis.
-Here, we observe a slight degradation of performance: RoBERTa and BERTweet each obtains an average $F_1$ of $74.67$ and $76.67$, respectively.
+Here, we observe a slight degradation of performance: RoBERTa and BERTweet each obtains an average $F_1$ of $74.70$ and $76.49$, respectively (see Tabel~\ref{tab:no_emoji}).
 These findings reflect the effect of emoji symbols on social meaning detection.
 This suggests we can enhance our paraphrase data by inserting the same emojis as original data.
 We cast this as future work.
+Our experiments show that performance of a model trained on PTSM is on par with that of a model trained on gold data.
+Further, we investigate a scenario where we do not have access to any gold data for development nor test sets.
+In other words, we evaluate model performance on paraphrased Dev and Test sets under both gold and paraphrased training settings.
+We do so by fine-tuning RoBERTa on gold and P$n$ Train sets, using Para-Dev to identify the best model and testing on blind Para-Test.
+Regardless of the source of training data (gold or paraphrased), we find that models incur a significant performance drop as Table~\ref{tab:para_test} shows.
+That is, models evaluated on Para-Test drop $7.98$ $F_1$ points (gold-trained model) and $4.84$ $F_1$ points (best paraphrase-trained models) as compared to their respective counterparts evaluated on gold Test.
+We note that the scenario of no gold test data is not realistic, since it is usually fine to release gold test dataset (much less than $50$K data points in most cases).